Watch/Read in Full: Boris' Speech -

 Eager punters have been queuing round the block for hours ahead of Boris’ big speech at Tory Conference, with an extra tier being opened up to take the hall to its full capacity of 1,500.
-Here’s what they heard Boris say
+Here’s what they heard Boris say:

 It is great to be here in Birmingham where so many thoroughfares in the city are already named after our superb Conservative Mayor.
 I know this conference is going to be a staggering success because just in the last couple of days about a dozen far left momentum activists have kindly pledged their loyalty by ringing my private mobile phone.
 I put them straight on to Brandon.